aj-stein-nist/okrs/presentation.md

 - identify existing standards that meet some or all requirements
 - identify requirement gaps where new standards are necessary
 - create or update mapping of cross-standard data elements and interaction model
-- publish pillar output from above steps as pillar guidance
+- publish output from above steps as pillar guidance

 ---